zarnasavaliya09/ZarnasBookStore/ZarnasBookStore/README.txt

 added frmework library and delete class.cs file from all three project add project reference and update namespace run again working well...

+1442
+Add two Area Admin and customer and add the view folder and delete the controller folder